 4 – Student Visa

-The student visa is usually obtained when doing an undergraduate or graduate degree in Japan, but it can also refer to any type of technical course or even a language course in the country.
+The student visa is usually obtained by pursuing an undergraduate or graduate degree in Japan, but it can also refer to any type of technical course or even language courses in the country.

-Even Mext Scholarships or Government Programs usually enroll people not in degrees, but also in shorter-term technical courses.
+Even the Mext scholarships or government programs often enroll people not only in undergraduate programs but also in shorter technical courses.

-If you can afford to invest, you can take a long-year Japanese course while working in the country on a Student visa.
+If you have the means to invest, you can even take a long-term Japanese course while working in the country with a student visa.

 Foreign schools in Japan